 The Committee will review the Technical Proposals and determine responsiveness based on the Proposal Development criteria in Section 4.
 Cost Proposals will be accepted from those Proposers deemed to have responsive Technical Proposals.
-Proposers that submit a non-responsive Technical Proposal will be sent a letter with a detailed explanation as to the reasons for determining non-responsiveness.
+Proposers that submit a non-responsive Technical Proposal will be sent a letter with an explanation as to the reasons for determining non-responsiveness.
 All original copies of the non-responsive Technical Proposal(s) will be retained by SCDOT.
-Reasons for determining a Technical and/or Cost Proposal to be non-responsive may result from, but are not limited to, the following: failure to provide all information requested in the Proposal, failure to conform to the material requirements of the RFP, conflict of interests, conditional Proposals, failure to provide complete and honest information, or failure to complete the Cost Proposal Bid Form correctly.
+Reasons for determining a Technical and/or Cost Proposal to be non-responsive may result from, but are not limited to, the following: failure to provide all information requested in the Proposal (including specifically correct completion of the Cost Proposal Bid Form), failure to conform to the material requirements of the RFP, conflict of interests, conditional Proposals.
 Technical and/or Cost Proposals which impose conditions that modify material requirements of the RFP may be rejected as non-responsive.
-Proposers will not be given an opportunity to correct any material nonconformity.
-Any deficiency resulting from a minor informality may be clarified or waived at the sole discretion of the SCDOT.
+Proposers will not be given an opportunity to correct any material finding of non-responsiveness.
+SCDOT reserves the right, in its sole discretion, to disregard, seek clarification on, or waive any minor informality, irregularity, nonconformity, discrepancy, omission, or apparent clerical mistake that, in each case, is unrelated to the substantive content of the Proposal.